mhabeeb01/zcc_habeeb/README.md

 ## Introduction:
 Interactive Web Page that interacts with Zendesk's API allowing user to view ticket details.
-If you don't have python you can install it here
+If you don't have python you can install it here.
+To view the Python function, go to the routes.py file which is in the apps directory.
+For the the Javascript and HTML front end.
+Go inside the template folder which is inside the apps folder and view index.html.
 - [Install Python](https://www.python.org/downloads/)
 - IMPORTANT!!
 Make sure you have pop ups enabled for http://localhost:5000/index
+-
 ## Requirements
 - Python 3.6+
 - Download .env file from email into working directory